bernomone/citybreaking/_posts/2025-09-08-data-and-florence-trends-en.md

 As we write in the ["About"](https://bernomone.github.io/citybreaking/about/), this is a blog dedicated to analyzing the phenomenon of overtourism in general, starting with the city of Florence, which we cover in this post.

-The basic question is: have Airbnbs grown in Florence?
+Our basic question is: have Airbnbs grown in Florence?
 And if so, where?
 We'll try to answer using data from the excellent [Inside Airbnb](https://insideAirbnb.com/about/) platform.

 # What data we have and how to interpret it